 My role is to help ensure that the National Lottery Heritage Fund makes the most impactful grants it can, leading on digital policy and sector wide digital skills development.

 I started in post shortly before lockdown, quickly focusing on helping the heritage sector in it’s use of digital to effectively respond to the challenges of the COVID-19 pandemic, and to plan and redesign for the future.
 As part of my work, I lead the Digital Skills for Heritage initiative, which focuses on raising digital confidence and creativity across the cultural sector, supporting digital leadership, innovation and transformation.

 Previously, on Josie Fraser

-- Producing ‘Cyberbullying: Supporting School Staff‘ for the UK Government – the first national cyberbullying guidance for school staff (2009)
+- Producing ‘Cyberbullying: Supporting School Staff‘ for the UK Government – the first national cyberbullying guidance for school staff released by any country (2009)

 - Working as Lead Community Architect on JISC’s ground breaking Emerge project -a national university and further education learning technology research and development project focusing on digital professional identities, networks and communities (2007-2009)

 - Producing ‘Young People and Social Networking Services‘ – The UKs first toolkit for schools providing advice and guidance on using social networks, produced for Becta on behalf of Childnet International (2008)

 - Delivering ‘Safe To Learn: Cyberbullying‘, ‘Cyberbullying: a whole school community issue‘ for the UK Government- the first national level cyberbullying guidance for schools (2007)

 - Convening the International Edublog Awards between 2005-2008